From Natural Language to Simulations: Applying GPT-3 Codex to Automate Simulation Modeling of Logistics Systems: Experiments

-The description of the logistics system in English is used as an input to which context and task description are appended using the concatenation operator.
-The language model uses the intermediate result as a prompt.
-After that, the parameters of the language model are adjusted in such a way that the language model produces executable Python code that corresponds to the simulation model of the specified logistics system.
+The description of the inventory and queuing systems in English is used as an input to which context and task description are appended using the concatenation operator (a).
+The language model uses the intermediate result as a prompt (b).
+After that, the parameters of the language model are adjusted in such a way (c) that the language model (d) produces executable Python code that corresponds to the simulation model of the specified logistics system (e).
 Python is chosen for two main reasons.
 Firstly, according to \cite{chen_evaluating_2021} GPT-3 Codex is the most proficient in Python 3.
-Secondly, the Python programming language is distinguished by the dynamic execution.
+Secondly, the Python programming language is distinguished by the dynamic execution (f).
 Namely, the \emph{“exec”} and \emph{“eval”} methods can execute code obtained during a program’s run.
 The proposed framework uses the \emph{“eval”} method that parses the string, evaluates it as a Python expression, and compiles it into bytecode.
-Bytecode is a low-level platform-independent set of instructions for the Python Virtual Machine, where the expression is run, and the value of the expression is finally returned.
-After that, the validity of the generated source code and the generated output is verified by a human expert.
+Bytecode is a low-level platform-independent set of instructions for the Python Virtual Machine, where the expression is run, and the value of the expression is finally returned (g).
+After that, the validity of the generated source code and the generated output is verified by a human expert (h).
 There are two major ways how this principle can be implemented in expert systems.
 First, such pivot steps as code generation, execution, and production of the visual output can be performed within a single runtime and verified by an expert after that.
 Second, they can be implemented sequentially such that the next step is performed only after the expert’s approval.
 The following experiments have been conducted following the first way.
+The second way is more suitable for “human-in-the-loop” style expert systems.